nicholaswilde/recipes/docs/sauces-and-dressings/mushroom-gravy.md

 Add the dry white wine and cook until the wine is reduced by half, about 3 minutes.

+!!!tip

+    If using lemon juice instead of white wine, you do not need to reduce the sauce.

 ### Step 4

-Tip: If using lemon juice instead of white wine, you do not need to reduce the sauce.
+Make a purée from steamed cauliflower florets.

 ### Step 5

-Make a purée from steamed cauliflower florets.

-### Step 6

 Add the cauliflower purée, vegetable broth, sea salt, black pepper, and nutritional yeast.